Isiah Kiner-Falefa Player Props: Yankees vs. Rays

-Isiah Kiner-Falefa and his .441 on-base percentage over his past 10 games (119 points higher than his season-long percentage), will be in action for the New York Yankees versus the Tampa Bay Rays and Zach Eflin on August 1 at 7:05 PM ET.
+On Wednesday, Isiah Kiner-Falefa (.441 on-base percentage in past 10 games, 119 points above season-long percentage) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 7:05 PM ET.

+He had a one-hit performance in his previous game (1-for-3) against the Rays.

 Isiah Kiner-Falefa Game Info & Props vs. the Rays